open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/teams.md

 ![Add Members](images/planet-teams-members.png)

 ### 3. Manage Courses
-After clicking the `Add Members` button, you will be able to add and remove courses
+After clicking the `Add Courses` button, you will be able to add and remove courses

 ![Teams Courses](images/planet-teams-courses.png)